nash911/invoiceqa_landingpage/README.md

   # Then edit .env.local and set:
   # SUPABASE_URL
   # SUPABASE_SERVICE_ROLE_KEY (server-only)
+  # LEAD_FUNCTION_URL (optional, only needed when hitting staging/prod Cloud Function)
   # NEXT_PUBLIC_* values (public)
   ```
 - The form posts to the URL defined by `NEXT_PUBLIC_LEAD_ENDPOINT`:
-  - Set it to `/api/dev/lead` for local development (handled by the Next.js route).
+  - Set it to `/api/dev/lead` for local development (handled by the local Next.js route).
-  - For production deployments, point it directly at the Cloud Function URL (e.g., `https://europe-west1-your-project.cloudfunctions.net/lead`) so the request bypasses the Next.js runtime.
+  - For production deployments, set it to `/api/lead`.
+The proxy route will forward to the Cloud Function defined by `LEAD_FUNCTION_URL`.

 Important: do not expose secrets
 - Never put the service role key behind a `NEXT_PUBLIC_` prefix.